tom-berend/jsxgraph-wrapper-typescript/README.md

 JSXGraph is both a graphics engine and a storehouse of numerical algorithms.
 This wrapper is focused on graphics.
 I've started to add some of the Math methods, but it is a work in progress.
 Also still lots of cleaning in the GeometryElement attributes and methods.

 For now, I have mostly followed the traditional JSXGraph structure, only moving a few methods into collections of Conics and Transforms.

+Happily, you can use the wrapper in plain HTML script tags.

 ![](test.png)